HPI-Information-Systems/cmt_statistics_tool/README.md

 The CMT Statistics Tool is a Python application and PostgreSQL database for importing such CMT data, deriving and plotting various statistics and running utility queries.
 By harmonizing CMT exports into a common schema, it enables deep analysis of conference submissions.
 Common use cases, such as viewing submissions by date, country, affiliation, or finding differences in acceptance rates over time are included.
-The easiest way to get started using the CMT Statistics Tool for your conference is by forking this repository and going through the Setup below.
+The easiest way to get started using the CMT Statistics Tool for your conference is by forking this repository and going through the Setup below ([getting started](#getting-started)).

 This repository is based on initial work by Anna and [Magda Balazinska](https://www.cs.washington.edu/people/faculty/magda) for [PVLDB](http://vldb.org/pvldb/) volume 13 and [VLDB 2020](https://vldb2020.org/).
 It was extended and refined at [HPI](https://hpi.de/) for PVLDB volume 14 and [VLDB 2021](https://vldb.org/2021/).
 Its current form is intended to be as general as possible, but as each conference is different, slight adaptations will be necessary.